MirantisContainers/mke-docs/content/docs/reference/authentication/authentication.md

 ---
 ***CAUTION***

-Changing the authentication method will require you to configure authentication completely by yourself.
+Be aware that if you opt to use an authentication method other than Dex, you will need to undertake all tasks and responsibilities associated with configuring and maintaining that method.

 ---